joakimk/docker_services/README.md

 - [x] Add support for custom ENVs for some services like postgres.
 - [x] Handle exit status in Docker
 - [x] Nicer behavior when you stop or start twice
+- [x] Support more than one of the same service in a project?
 - [x] Make it work with new images that hasn't been pulled down yet
   - [x] Display result from pulling new images right away, and tell the user it's happening
   - [x] Make sure it works the first time the command is run